logence/am-emoji-picker/README.md

 This library would not be possible without the help of iamcal/js-emoji https://github.com/iamcal/js-emoji and Tim Down, who provided many wonderful Range and Selection answers on stackoverflow http://stackoverflow.com/users/96100/tim-down.

+Thanks to [Robert Menke](https://github.com/RobertMenke) for starting this project.
 # Architecture